amplexus/springboot-3-client-cert-auth/README.md

 You can independently verify the server using curl by running `./test_server_using_curl.sh`.

+## TESTING

+You can run `mvn test` on the client and there is no need to install certificates as the tests yaml doesn't specify any sslbundles.

+I didn't create any tests for the server as the focus for me was on the client implementation and unit testing.

 ## NOTES

 - You don't need to add the client or server certs to the jvm cacerts or to the linux trusted certs